If you are considering a career in dentistry, you may wonder about the dental nurse vs. dental hygienist roles.

 3. Charting Your Course: Educational Paths for Dental Nurses and Hygienists

-The educational paths for dental nurses and hygienists differ significantly.
+The educational paths for dental nurses and hygienists differ significantly based on training requirements and job responsibilities.

-Dental nurses typically complete a diploma or certificate program, which can take about one to two years.
+Dental nurses typically complete a diploma or certificate program, which can take about one to two years and includes courses on infection control, dental procedures, and patient care.

-Dental hygienists usually need an associate degree in dental hygiene, which takes about two to three years and includes clinical training.
+In contrast, dental hygienists need an associate degree in dental hygiene, which takes about two to three years and includes both classroom instruction and hands-on clinical training.

 4. A Day in the Dental Chair: Daily Life of a Dental Nurse vs. Hygienist